-There was a funny discussion recently on the new ABC's show, How Not to Behave.
-One of the hosts, Gretel Killeen started complaining about "manspreading" - men sitting with their legs apart.
-"Men sitting with their legs so wide apart you'd think they are about to give birth," quipped Killeen.
+There was a funny discussion recently on the new ABC television show How Not to Behave.
+One of the hosts, Gretel Killeen, started complaining about "manspread-- men sitting with their legs apart.
+"Men sitting with their legs so wide apart you'd think they are about to give birth," she quipped.

-The male host, Matt Okine suggested men sit that way simply because it is more comfortable.
+The male host, Matt Okine, suggested men sit that way simply because it is more comfortable.
 "For whom?" asked Killeen.
-"For my balls," responded Okine with a funny explanation involving a grape ending up in a wine making process after being squashed at the apex of two adjoining rulers.
+"For my balls," Okine responded, with a funny explanation involving a grape ending up in a wine-making process after being squashed at the apex of two adjoining rulers.

-Man spreading has attracted attention on public transport in New York due to men's spread legs sometimes taking up more than their allocated seat space.
+Manspreading has attracted attention on public transport in New York because of men's spread legs sometimes taking up more than their allocated seat space.
 The city ran a campaign: "Dude, Stop the spread, please.
-It's a space issue".
+It's a space issue."
 Fair enough.
-It makes sense to promote consideration for others in public spaces but as always the public discussion descended into talk about male aggression.
+It makes sense to promote consideration for others in public spaces - but, as always, the public discussion descended into talk about male aggression.
 It's all about patriarchal men claiming their territory, sneered the feminist commentators.

-Hardly a day goes by without some new story appearing which rubbishes men.
-After being criticized non-stop for about half a century, it's probably time men had a right of reply, writes UK journalist Peter Lloyd in his recent book Stand By Your Manhood.
-Arguing that men have spent decades as the target in a long line of public floggings, Lloyd comprehensively but with surprising good humour outlines the "dismissive, patronizing and skewed" narrative about heterosexual men that has dominated mainstream media and public policy for so long.
+Hardly a day goes by without some new story appearing that rubbishes men.

-"So why is it that, today, there has there never been a worse time to be a man?
-Rubbishing the male of the species and everything he stands for is a disturbing - and growing - 21st century phenomenon.
-It is the fashionable fascism of millions of women - and many, many men, too.
-Instead of feeling proud of our achievements, we men are forced to spend our time apologizing for them.
-When people chide us for not being able to multi-task or use a washing machine we join in the mocking laughter - even though we invented the damned thing in the first place," writes Lloyd.
+After being criticised non-stop for about a half-century, it's probably time men had a right of reply, British journalist Peter Lloyd writes in his recent book, Stand By Your Manhood.
+Arguing that men have spent decades as the target in a long line of public floggings, Lloyd comprehensively but with surprising good humour outlines the "dismissive, patronising and skewed" narrative about heterosexual men that has dominated mainstream media and public policy for so long "So why is it that, today, there has never been a worse time to be a man?"
+Lloyd writes.
+"Rubbishing the male of the species and everything he stands for is a disturbing and growing - 21st-century phenomenon.
+It is the fashionable fascism of millions of women and many, many men, too.
+Instead of feeling proud of our achievements, we men are forced to spend our time apologising for them.
+When people chide us for not being able to multi-task or use a washing machine we join in the mocking laughter - even though we invented the damned thing in the first place."

-Lloyd's examples of this skewed public discussion include many that should make any rational woman squirm:
+Lloyd's examples of this skewed public discussion include many that should make any rational woman squirm.

-Like his comment on the front-running US Democrat candidate: "Hilary Clinton once said - remarkably, with a straight face - that women have 'always been the primary victims of war,' not the men who get their legs blown off in the battlefield in Iraq.
+Like his comment on the frontrunning US Democrat candidate: "Hillary Clinton once said remarkably, with a straight face that women have 'always been the primary victims of war', not the men who get their legs blown off in the battlefield in Iraq.
 Or Libya.
-Or Sudan."
+Or Sudan.'

-He mentions that in Nigeria Boko Haram set fire to a school dormitory killing 59 sleeping boys - the third tragedy of its kind in just eight months.
-There wasn't a peep about this yet two months later when the same terrorist organization kidnapped a group of schoolgirls the world mounted a viral campaign in minutes.
+He mentions that in Nigeria, Boko Haram set fire to a school dormitory killing 59 sleeping boys - the third tragedy of its kind in just eight months.
+There wasn't a peep about this, yet two months later when the same terrorist organisation kidnapped a group of schoolgirls the world mounted a viral campaign in minutes.
 "What gives?
-Why is boy's life worth less - or worthless?" questions Lloyd.
+Why is boy's life worth less or worthless?" questions Lloyd.